Monday's Scottish Gossip

 Rangers have moved to sign striker Cyriel Dessers, 28, from Cremonese.
 (Record)

-The path is clear for Rangers to sign goalkeeper Jack Butland after Crystal Palace deciding against extending his contract.
+The path is clear for Rangers to sign goalkeeper Jack Butland, 30, after Crystal Palace decided against extending his contract.
 (Sun)

 The Aberdeen board will back manager Barry Robson as he prepares to take the Dons back into Europe.
 (Press and Journal - subscription)

-Billy Mckay wants a new two-year deal with Inverness Caledonian Thistle so he can break the club's scoring record.
+Billy Mckay, 34, wants a new two-year deal with Inverness Caledonian Thistle so he can break the club's scoring record.
 (Record)

-Mckay believes he has done enough to earn a new contract with Scottish Cup finalists Inverness.
+Mckay believes he has done enough to earn a new deal with the beaten Scottish Cup finalists.
 (Press and Journal - subscription)